SFDO-Tooling/CumulusCI/docs/cli.rst

 The following information is included in the gist:
     * The current version of ``cci``
     * The current Python version
-    * The path to the python executable
+    * The path to the Python executable
     * The ``sysname`` of the host (e.g. Darwin)
     * The machine name of the host (e.g. x86_64)
     * The most recent logfile (cci.log) that CumulusCI has created.